spyder007/provisioning-projects/templates/ubuntu-base/README.md

 # Provisioning Scripts - Hyper-V - Ubuntu Base

-This folder contains the files necessary for provisioning a basic Ubuntu headless server.
+This folder contains the files necessary for provisioning a base image suitable for quick provisioning additional images.

 ## Usage